Several of our readers suggested we visit Carnarvon Gorge National Park on our travels through Queensland.

 Things to love about Carnarvorn Gorge National Park

 We discovered over the next day and a half hiking through the gorge, there was so much about it’s natural landscape to love.

 There was the lush green grass that reached your ankles, sometimes your knee.
 The hundreds of kangaroos and pretty face wallabies jumping around were just as enthusiastic about it.

-We’d been travelling around Australia for 18 months now and have seen thousands of kangaroos, yet every time we see them we get as excited as if it were our first time.
 I would put Carnarvon Gorge up there with one of the best places to see wild roos in Australia.
 There were THAT many of them, and lots of joeys which our kids loved!